 Aftermarket graphics cards are almost always more costly than the MSRP because third-party companies have invested extra money into their design and cooling.

 However, when examining the post-market RX 6800s from ASUS, Gigabyte, etc., typically elevated prices can be observed.
-Depending on the variant, these prices may exceed by $50, $100, and potentially even more.
+Depending on the variant, these prices may exceed by $50, $100, and potentially even higher.

 Cooling And Performance

 A significant advantage that AIBs have over the reference design GPU is in cooling and performance.
 These aftermarket cards are equipped with more substantial heatsinks, and with good reason.
-They are far more effective at dissipating heat and keeping the card cool at all times, even during prolonged gaming sessions.
+They are far more efficient at dissipating heat and keeping the card cool at all times, even during prolonged gaming sessions.

 Should You Buy A Reference Or An Aftermarket Card?

-That is where things get even more intricate because you then need to choose the right brand and model.
+That is where things get even more complex because you then need to choose the right brand and model.
 Fortunately, there are a vast number of reviews and articles that can help you to make an informed decision.